 How to make your custom pre-rolled cone achieve the smoking experience you want?

-In order to understand how to develop the perfect custom pre-rolled cone for your customer base, you first need to under the dynamics of smoking and what affects the smoking experience.
+In order to understand how to develop the perfect custom differentiated pre-roll cone for your customer base and differentiate your pre-rolls, you first need to under the dynamics of smoking and what affects the smoking experience.

 Briefly below are the variables which you can control outside the cannabis and affect consumers’ pre-roll experience is: